kevinleedrum/mds/vuepress/examples/grid.md

 # Grid System

 Example of how the grid system works.
 The examples use rows, but they coould just as easily be interchanged or mixed with `.grid-rows-{n}`.
+For more information on rows and columns, visit [the grid definition](/css-documentation/grid/grid-template-columns.html).

 <div class="mds">
   <div class="container">